joshuaeckroth/cinf201-website/notes/syllabus.md

 - tool/technique is novel: +1 pt

 "Novel" means creative and new.
-A not-novel demo includes simple variations of prior demos.
-Note, however, that presenting the same tool/technique as someone else will receive no credit.
+A not-novel demo includes simple variations of prior demos from this semester.
+Presenting the same tool/technique as someone else will receive no credit.

 ### Quizzes